bentoml/BentoML/docs/source/use-cases/large-language-models/vllm.rst

 After the Service is ready, you can deploy the project to BentoCloud for better management and scalability. `Sign up <https://www.bentoml.com/>`_ for a BentoCloud account and get $30 in free credits.

 First, specify a configuration YAML file (``bentofile.yaml``) to define the build options for your application.
 It is used for packaging your application into a Bento.
-Here is an example file in the project (remember to set your `Hugging Face token <https://huggingface.co/settings/tokens>`_):
+Here is an example file in the project:

 .. code-block:: yaml
     :caption: `bentofile.yaml`